mirror/dd-wrt/src/router/frr/doc/user/zebra.rst

    network namespaces.
 That implies that all network namespaces discovered by ZEBRA will create an associated VRF.
 The other daemons will operate on the VRF VRF defined by *Zebra*, as usual.

    .. seealso:: :ref:`zebra-vrf`

-.. option:: -o, --vrfdefaultname

-   When *Zebra* starts with this option, the default VRF name is changed to the parameter.

-   .. seealso:: :ref:`zebra-vrf`